 With an anxiety-based condition where you’re constantly assuming worst-case scenarios, it would be strange if you didn’t have that thought, right??

-Depersonalization is NOT an organic disease.
+Depersonalization / Derealization is NOT an organic disease.

 You’re either having those thoughts or you’re not.
-You might have a particularly bad day / week with it but that certainly doesn’t mean you’ve suddenly developed some ‘extreme’ variation of it.
+Sure, you might have a particularly bad day / week with it but that certainly doesn’t mean you’ve suddenly developed some ‘Extreme’ variation of it.

 But what about the phrase 'Extreme Depersonalization' itself?

 In fact, the phrase seems to have developed from panicked posts on various Depersonalization forums, which you should not be reading anyway.

-But there is NO SUCH THING as ‘Extreme Depersonalization’.
+There is NO SUCH THING as ‘Extreme Depersonalization’.